Business and cash flow management

 Make sure all your information is up to date with the three major business credit bureaus: Dun & Bradstreet, Equifax, and Experian.
 This will help you maintain and build your business credit score by having errors removed and keeping items on your report accurate and current.

 At the end of the day, business credit can help further legitimize your business and give you more opportunities for growth.
+There are plenty of effective ways you can build business credit over time.
 Established businesses have a variety of financing options, including small business loans, business credit cards, and business lines of credit.
 With consistent, on-time repayments, you can use credit to build your business—while using your growing business to help build your credit.

 See how a Bluevine Line of Credit can help you build business credit.